MuhamadRezkaAlAnshori/vnc-containers/README.md

     <image name>
 ```

-3. Start the GUI environment (in the container)
+3. Start the GUI environment (in the container):

 ```
 /opt/run_ui.sh